spencerhcheng/holberton-system_engineering-devops/w3/d2/lecture_notes.md

 >delayedHelloWorld(-1); //What about this?
 ```

-Let's say I wanted to call a function over an over again:
+Let's say I wanted to call a function over and over again:

 ```javascript
 function annoyingMeow(){